-The strategy of leveraging the law of attraction is to recognize when internal habitual feelings eventually manifest real-life external circumstances, and then to celebrate the positive manifestations (in order to attract more of the same).
+The strategy of leveraging the law of attraction is to recognize when internal habitual feelings eventually manifest real-life external circumstances – and then to celebrate the positive manifestations (to attract more of the same).

 To lessen the frequency of negative manifestations in our daily lives, we can change our thinking and beliefs, releasing thinking habits of negativity and replacing them, over time, with more positive ones (see #9, above, about the freedom of apologizing and #17, below, about the freedom of forgiveness).

-Right now, in this very moment, you have a vibrational frequency that the universe is reading.
+Right now, at this very moment, you have a vibrational frequency that the universe is reading.

 What sort of vibrations are you sending out to others?

 What kind of response are you picking up?

 The solitude of early morning often provides ideal opportunities for self-reflection and honest evaluation.

 I continue to believe in the importance of looking objectively at our everyday rituals and habits.

 During a recent thirty-day experiment of waking and rising at 4:15 a.m., I could experience those quiet moments and give my mind a chance to clear and focus – a somewhat uncommon feat in this age of multi-tasking and instant media.